MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 }
 ```

-When you receive `onSendingFailed`, it's a non recoverable error such as a **4XX** code which means something seriously wrong happened, for example wrong `appSecret` that cannot be retried.
+Recieving `onSendingFailed` means non-recoverable error such as a **4XX** code occured, like for example wrong `appSecret` which cannot be retrieved.

 Note that this callback will not be triggered if it's a network issue.
-In this case, it would keep retrying (and also pause retries while network is offline and wait for it to become up again).
+In this case, it would keep retrying (and also pause retries on network connection is down, up until connection is up again).

 ### Add attachments to a crash report